catzy007/catzy007.github.io/blog/posts/2019-11-25-my-journey-to-pcie-or-vga-passtrough-in-kvm/index.md

 #### Sunday, November 25, 2019
 For a long time, Linux users has to face a fact that Microsoft Windows have some strength in lot of applications such as Games, CAD application, Many Adobe product and list goes on.
-Yes i know there are some alternatives and some steam games support linux, but that wasn't enough for me.
+Yes i know there are some alternatives and [DXVK](https://github.com/doitsujin/dxvk)-[Proton](https://github.com/ValveSoftware/Proton) is a thing.
+Even some steam games run natively on Linux, but that wasn't enough for me.
 And that was the main reason why [i build my own server](/blog/#2019-05-25-log-building-poor-man-workstation) with lot of cores so that i can use KVM (Kernel-based Virtual Machine) so i can create Windows VM and pass a Video Graphic Adapter and use it as normal Windows machine...
 Neat.
 So here's my journey.